qilingframework/rtfd.io/docs/ida.md

 ![](img/ida15.png)

-**Change the custom script and want to take effect immediately?**
+**Change the custom script to take effect immediately?**
 Just save the script and click `Reload User Scripts`.
-If reload success, it will show 'User Script Reload'.
+If reload is succeeded, it will show 'User Script Reload'.

 ### Save and Load Snapshot
-you can save current status(Register, Memory, CPU Context) and load it to your Qiling emulate script or new Qiling Emulator Plugin, just click `Save Snapshot` or `Load Snapshot`.
+you can save current status (Register, Memory, CPU Context) and load it to your Qiling emulate script or new Qiling Emulator Plugin, just click `Save Snapshot` or `Load Snapshot`.

 For saving, you should select the path where you want to store and file name.